aws-observability/aws-otel-lambda/sample-apps/python-lambda/README.md

 ### Offload AOT from your lambda function
-Similar with Enable AOT in Lambda function.
-To offload AOT just need to remove AOT layer and remove the environment variable `AWS_LAMBDA_EXEC_WRAPPER`.
+Contrary to enable AOT in Lambda function, offloading AOT needs to remove AOT layer and remove the environment variable `AWS_LAMBDA_EXEC_WRAPPER`.

 ***